vespakoen/dstore/README.md

 # API

 At this moment, the only way to communicate with dstore is via a JSON API.
-**In the future we might add support for communication with dstore via RabbitMQ**

 Please check the [API documentation](http://docs.dstore.apiary.io/) over at apiary.io.
 (**NOTE:** The API is currently being updated to reflect the examples in the apiary docs.)